EpidemiologieSantePublique/icd11-scarper/README.md

 <!-- Created: January 1, 2024 -->

 This R script leverages the ICD 11 API to scrape and retrieve medical code and classification information from the International Classification of Diseases (ICD) 11th Edition.
-The script is designed for the French language, focusing on the release 2023-01-fr.

 ## Features
 - Crawls and scrapes data from the ICD 11 API.